zonika/rps-game-app-web-0715-public/README.md

 ## Deliverable

 Fork this repository.
-Your final solution should be in your master branch.
+Your solution should be delivered in your master branch.

 ## Instructions